Pettingill family: Peter Allen

-He is very skilled in court and is the jailhouse lawyer of the family.
+He is very skilled in court and is considered to be the "jailhouse lawyer" of the family.
 He was released from prison in 2002 after serving time for an armed robbery conviction.

 Vicki Brooks (nee Pettingill)

 First born daughter and third child of Kath Pettingill.
 Born in 1954.
-Later turned against the family and gave evidence for the prosecution at the Walsh Street trial.
-She went into witness protection.

-Jason Ryan

-Victor Peirce's nephew and son of Vicki Brooks (née Pettingill).
-Star prosecution witness who turned against the family and gave evidence over Walsh Street.
-Ryan has battled drug addiction for years.

 Victor Peirce

 Victor George Peirce was the sixth child of Kath Pettingill.
 Together with his de facto partner, Wendy Peirce, he fathered five children.
 He was convicted for drug trafficking and served a six-year prison sentence during the 1990s.
 He once worked as a bodyguard for murdered businessman Frank Benvenuto.

 Victor Peirce was murdered in Bay St, Port Melbourne, whilst parked outside a supermarket on 1 May 2002.
 It would later be alleged in court by barrister and Queen's Counsel Robert Richter that the now-deceased contract killer Andrew Veniamin had murdered Peirce.
 Veniamin was shot and killed during an argument in 2004 with Mick Gatto in a Carlton restaurant.